kumarlabgit/ESL-PSC/README.md

   1. Input selection – Select files and directories for each required and optional input.
   2. Analysis parameters – adjust settings within allowed ranges using controls with helpful tooltips
   3. Command preview – view the exact CLI command that will be executed.
 This can be copied to the clipboard and run from the command line if you prefer.
-  4. Run – Esecute the analysis and view the terminal output within the GUI.
-In a future update, we plan to embed analysis results visualisations directly in the GUI.
+  4. Run – Execute the analysis and view the terminal output within the GUI.
+When SPS plots are generated, the resulting SVG automatically opens in your default viewer.
 * Save/Load buttons to store configuration JSON files and re-load them later.
 * Contextual validation so you cannot progress until required fields are populated.
 * Restore defaults button to reset all parameters to their default values.